-Graveside Service Only: This can often save from $500 up to $1000 depending on the funeral home.
-A service at the grave means eliminating the expense of renting the chapel.
+Graveside Service Only: This can often save from $500 to $1,000, depending on the funeral home.
+Service at the grave means eliminating the expense of renting the chapel.
 This is a common way to cut funeral costs.

 No Vault: The vault is the liner that surrounds the grave and prevents intrusion from pests.
 Vaults often cost from $1,000 to $2,500 and have become quite common for many funeral services.
-However, they are not necessary if you do not care about the condition of the casket over time.
+However, they are unnecessary if you do not care about the condition of the casket over time.

-Cremation: For families who want the lowest cost alternative, cremation is the cheapest.
-Many funeral homes offer cremation services for only a few hundred dollars, and you provide the urn which is often $50 to $100.
-Unfortunately, cremation services are a last resort for many families that otherwise would have a proper funeral.
+Cremation: Cremation is the cheapest for families who want the lowest-cost alternative.
+Many funeral homes offer cremation services for only a few hundred dollars, and you provide the urn, often $50 to $100.
+Unfortunately, cremation services are the last resort for many families that otherwise would have a proper funeral.

 For families that may be looking at funeral expenses that are beyond their reach in case a parent passes away, one option is the final expense, burial, or funeral insurance.

 How Does Final Expense Insurance Work?

 This is like life insurance, except that it only covers funeral expenses.
 You can pay the premiums for the benefits that cover the type of funeral you desire.
 The good news about this type of insurance is that the premiums tend to be significantly lower compared to standard life insurance policies.
 Plus, they often have fewer requirements, so even seniors with bad health conditions may qualify for good coverage at a low premium rate.